kevinpt/opbasm/doc/rst/language.rst

 Shift/rotate instructions
 -------------------------

 Owing to space constraints, the PicoBlaze does not have a barrel shifter.
 This means that shifts and rotations can only be performed one bit at a time.
 Multiple shifts and rotates must be performed with repeated instructions.
+The Opbasm m4 package :ref:`has macros <Shift and rotate by multiple bits>` to do this for you.

+.. _inst-rl:

 rl
 ~~